If I ask you the question….”what do you do just for fun?” how would you respond?

 - Improved mood

-- Lowered feelings of stress and more resilience
+- Lowered feelings of stress and better resilience

-Doing something pointless isn’t pointless…it’s good for your health!
+Doing something pointless isn’t pointless at all…it’s actually good for your health!

 So, what would you like to do…just for fun?